An $O(n^3)$ time algorithm for the maximum-weight limited-capacity many-to-many matching: Preliminaries

-\begin{theorem} If $l$ is a feasible labeling and $M$ is a Perfect matching in $E_l$, then $M$ is a max-weight matching \cite{8}. \end{theorem} \textbf {Proof.} Suppose that $M'$ is a perfect matching in $G$, since each vertex is incident to exactly one edge of $M'$ we have: So, $\sum_{v \in (A \cup B)}l(v)$ is an upper bound for each perfect matching.
+\begin{theorem} Let $l$ be a feasible labeling such that $E_l$ covers all vertices.
+If $M$ is a perfect matching in $E_l$, then $M$ is a maximum weight matching \cite{Kuhn}. \end{theorem}

+\begin{proof} Suppose that $M'$ is a perfect matching in $G$, since each vertex is incident to exactly one edge of $M'$ we have: Thus, $\sum_{v \in (A \cup B)}l(v)$ is an upper bound for each perfect matching.
 Now assume that $M$ is a perfect matching in $E_l$: